Swemmanuel/CarboEmm/README.txt

 This repository contains the MATLAB code to solve the population dynamics model described in the research paper by Carbonari & Emmanuel (2025) on modeling pore size evolution during sandstone cementation.

+If you use this code please cite:
+Carbonari, R., Emmanuel, S., 2025.
+Quantifying the impact of calcite and quartz cementation patterns on pore size distributions in sandstone reservoirs:

 The code is run via the main file: optimization_code_ultim.m Additional files: init_pdf_N2.m - initial pore size distribution